 After being exiled from Italy by his son and not being welcomed well by Galerius in the East, Maximian decided to move into his son-in-law Constantine’s.

 Constantine was married to the former Augustus Maximian’s sister Fausta.
 Therefore, he didn’t treat him badly despite his usurper son Maxentius.
-However, the retired emperor caused trouble here too.
+However, Maximian continued to create new problems here too.
 As he tried to provoke Constantine’s legions in Gaul against him, he was forced to commit suicide.

 Maximian, who served as “Augustus” with Diocletian for 20 years and was also the co-founder of Tetrarchy system, became history.
-The system he and Diocletian created was going to become history soon like he did.
+And soon the system they had established with Diocletian would also be history.

-When all the kings from his father’s era (Maximian, Diocletian, and Galerius) died, Constantine started thinking that his time to become the ruler came.
+When all the rulers from his father’s era (Maximian, Diocletian, and Galerius) died, Constantine started thinking that his time to become the sole ruler came.

 Although I haven’t mentioned it so far, a new period that would change the fate of the Roman Empire began.
 Just in 20 years, the religion of the Roman Empire was going to change from Paganism to Christianity and the new capital was going to be Constantinople (Istanbul).
 The person who was going to make these changes was Constantine, the son of Constantius Chlorus.